 Living Area

 As you can see from this picture, the living area is very bright and airy.
-There are doors on both sides which can be opened fully or have a mesh door (as seen) to let the air and light in but keep the bugs out.
-There are also windows on both sides which have roll-up curtains to allow the light to flood in during the daytime but keep you private and cosy in the evenings.
-There are two further windows to the front which have curtains giving the tent a real sense of space and light.
+There are doors on both sides that can be opened fully or a mesh door (as seen) to let the air and light in but keep the bugs out.
+There are also windows on both sides with roll-up curtains to let the light flood in during the daytime but keep you private and cosy in the evenings.
+There are two further windows to the front with curtains, giving the tent a real sense of space and light.

 Sleeping Area

-It has to be said that I do like my sleep which doesn’t always come hand in hand with camping BUT since camping in the Coleman Valdes 6XL we are all sleeping better and for longer – winner!
-There are three-bedroom compartments which each sleep two camp beds with ample space as you can see.
-The bedroom to the right is separate from the larger compartment, the larger compartment has a room divider which can be removed to make it into one large space.
+It has to be said that I do like my sleep, which doesn’t always go hand in hand with camping, but since camping in the Coleman Valdes 6XL, we have all been sleeping better and for longer—winner!
+There are three bedroom compartments, each with two camp beds and ample space, as you can see.
+The bedroom to the right is separate from the larger compartment; the larger compartment has a room divider that can be removed to make it into one large space.

-I honestly cannot rave about these bedrooms enough, they are without a doubt the best bedrooms we have ever experienced in a tent.
-Once the doors are zipped shut they really are dark, even on the sunniest of mornings the only place you can see light is at the seams which are hardly at all.
-The blackout not only controls the light but also keeps it slightly warmer in cold weather and slightly cooler in warm weather.
+I honestly cannot rave about these bedrooms enough; they are, without a doubt, the best bedrooms we have ever experienced in a tent.
+Once the doors are zipped shut, they are dark; even on the sunniest of mornings, the only place you can see light is at the seams, which are hardly at all.
+The blackout controls the light and keeps it slightly warmer in cold and slightly cooler in warm weather.

 More fab features

-Not only does the tent have a sewn-in groundsheet and UV Guard sun protect fabrics to SPF50 but it is packed with a host of other great features:
+Not only does the tent have a sewn-in groundsheet and UV Guard sun protection fabrics to SPF50, but it is packed with a host of other great features:

-- a ‘hobbit hole’ hinged door with a handle.
-Having a door which you don’t have to roll out of the way is a blessing.
+- A ‘hobbit hole’ hinged door with a handle.
+Having a door you don’t have to roll out of the way is a blessing.

-- adjustable straps for bedroom compartment.
-So many tents we have had in the past have had elasticated straps which have snapped from being overstretched.
+- Adjustable straps for the bedroom compartment.
+So many tents we have had in the past have had elasticised straps that have snapped from being overstretched.

-- storage pockets – there are storage pockets in the main living area and in the sleeping compartments.
+- Storage pockets: Storage pockets are in the main living area and the sleeping compartments.

-- hanging loops for overhead light including velcro fastenings to hold the cable out of them for electric hook-up light.
+- Hanging loops for overhead light, including velcro fastenings to hold the cable out for electric hook-up light.

 DISCLAIMER: This is a review post.
-All words, images and opinions are my own and may not be copied without my permission.
+All words, images, and opinions are my own and may not be copied.
 I have not been instructed what to write.

 That looks SO COOL!!!!!
 Can the girls and I come with you?